Training Models

 The minibatch and multibatch methods also support a buffer argument, which may be useful to promote better parallelism.
 If you’re using an engine that supports asynchronous execution, such as PyTorch or JAX, an unbuffered stream could cause the engine to block unnecessarily.
 If you think this may be a problem, try setting a higher buffer, e.g. buffer=500, and see if it solves the problem.
 You could also simply consume the entire generator, by calling list() on it.

 Finally, minibatch and multibatch support variable length batching, based on a schedule you can provide as the batch_size argument.
-Simply pass in an iterable (such as a generator from the built-in schedules) instead of an integer.
+Simply pass in an iterable.
 Variable length batching is non-standard, but we regularly use it for some of spaCy’s models, especially the parser and entity recognizer.

 from thinc.api import compounding